gwlucastrig/Tinfour/README.md

    of this option is not as critical as it once was.

 ### Current Work ###
+Early in the Tinfour project, I made the mistake of including compiled binaries (jar files) in the code tree.
+Over time, pull requests have grown quite large.
+I am currently setting up a new approach in which I will move the binaries into the Github Release feature and remove them from the main software download.

+The most recent addition to the Tinfour package is support for Voronoi Diagrams.

 The current focus of Tinfour development is polishing aspects of the Constrained Delaunay Triangulation (CDT) implementation.
 The CDT is a technique for representing discontinuities in a Triangulated Irregular Network.